Coastal Regional Sediment Management Plans

 - San Diego County (7.4MB) - San Diego Association of Governments (SANDAG) completed their Plan, covering Oceanside south to the Mexico border, in April 2009

-- Orange County - The County of Orange, Parks Department is currently preparing their Plan, covering the littoral cells within Orange County
+- Orange County (11MB) - The County of Orange, Parks Department completed their Plan, covering the littoral cells within Orange County, in June 2013

-- Eureka Littoral Cell - The Humboldt Bay Harbor Recreation and Conservation District is currently preparing their Plan, covering the area from Trinidad Head south to False Cape
+- Eureka Littoral Cell - The Humboldt Bay Harbor Recreation and Conservation District is working with CSMW to update their draft Plan, covering the area from Trinidad Head south to False Cape

-- San Francisco Central Bay – CSMW is working with the Bay Conservation and Development Commission (BCDC) to develop a Coastal RSM Plan for the central SF Bay to the Golden Gate
+- San Francisco Central Bay The Bay Conservation and Development Commission (BCDC) is currently developing a Coastal RSM Plan for the central SF Bay to the Golden Gate